 It’s worth mentioning this grill is made of high-quality steel material which guarantees this grill will last you for multiple grilling sessions and we believe it might even be able to avoid rust.

-However, being such a powerful grill, assembly can be time-consuming and some of the components have sharp edges.
+However, being such a powerful grill, the assembly can be time-consuming and some of the components have sharp edges.
 Also, it can be a bit awkward to light the fire on the grill.

 Now you may have noticed that the grills mentioned above all use charcoal.
 This is because charcoal-fired hibachis give you many more options than electrical ones.